Mailing: 290 Scheman Bldg., Ames, IA 50011

 Adrienne Gennett comes to Iowa State from The Corning Museum of Glass, in Corning, NY, where she was employed as the Curatorial Assistant.
 Adrienne graduated from The George Washington University in 2001 with a B.A. in Anthropology and a minor in Art History.
 She attained her M.A. in the History of the Decorative Arts from Parsons The New School for Design in New York City in 2006, where she focused on 18th century English silver and 19th century French furniture.
 She has held positions at The National Gallery of Art and with the American art department at the Philadelphia Museum of Art.
 Her experience teaching in the undergraduate classroom is what piqued her interest and ambition to work within a university museum.
 The ability to use a museum collection to teach diverse curriculums through art is exceptionally exciting to her as she believes that art has the ability to tell students so much about culture and history from a point of view that many have not considered.
 She is working with ISU students and professors and to delve into the collections of the University Museums.

 Susan attended Iowa State University (’83) and California State University Long Beach (’84-’88).
-She previously spent several years as an Office Manager/Bookkeeper at Everts Flowers Home & Gifts, Ames.
 She brings eighteen years of administrative and financial management experience.
 Larson manages departmental state appropriated, private and sponsored project budgets; fiscal operations; budget policies; and administrative duties.
 Susan is the assistant to the Museum Director and staff of University Museums.
 You will find her on occasion receiving guests at the Christian Petersen Art Museum.

 Collections Manager and Communications Coordinator

-Allison is an Iowa State University alumna with a BS in History ('01) and and MA in Interdisciplinary Graduate Studies ('11).
+Allison is an Iowa State University alumna with a BS in History ('01) and an MA in Interdisciplinary Graduate Studies ('11).
 Allison is a former intern and volunteer and began with University Museums in 2001 as the Education Assistant, then moved to Collections Manager and Education Specialist and is now the Collections Manager and Communication Coordinator.
-She is currently the primary supervisor of the Christian Petersen Art Museum, co-surpervisor of the Farm House Museum, designer and curator of the Iowa State University timeline exhibition in Morrill Hall, and in charge of the over 30,000 museum collection works of art.
+She is currently the co-supervisor of the Farm House Museum, designer and curator of the Iowa State University timeline exhibition in Morrill Hall, and in charge of the over 30,000 museum collection works of art including eMuseum.
 She is the primary public relations and marketing officer for the museums, working with the staff to publicize and build awareness of the University Museums and its events and exhibitions through traditional media, new media, and publications.
 Allison is the editor and designer of The Land-grant Act and the People’s College: Iowa State University (2012).